franciscomcm/franciscomcm.github.io/blog/word-on-perserverance.md

 ---
-title: A word on perserverance.
+title: A word on perserverance
 subtitle: 'Challenging but worthwhile!'
 excerpt: >-
   The unpredictability of science can be discouraging for some!